Radical feminism: Ideology emerges and diverges

 The New York Radical Feminists (NYRF) took a more psychologistic (and even biologically determinist) line.
 They argued that men dominated women not so much for material benefits as for the ego satisfaction intrinsic in domination.
 Similarly, they rejected the Redstockings view that women submitted only out of necessity or The Feminists' implicit view that they submitted out of cowardice, but instead argued that social conditioning simply led most women to accept a submissive role as "right and natural".

+Rosemarie Tong proposes the terms radical-libertarian feminism and radical-cultural feminism to address the fundamental split within radical feminism over how to dismantle patriarchal oppression.
+Radical-libertarian feminists, such as Kate Millett and Shulamith Firestone, advocate for the abolition of rigid gender roles and the embrace of androgyny, arguing that women should be free to adopt both masculine and feminine traits to achieve full human potential.
+They emphasize sexual liberation, including diverse sexual practices, and support artificial reproduction as a means to free women from the biological burdens of childbirth.
+In contrast, radical-cultural feminists, like Mary Daly and Marilyn French, celebrate femaleness and the unique virtues traditionally associated with femininity, such as nurturing and community.
+They critique androgyny as a rejection of women's inherent strengths and promote lesbianism as a more liberating alternative to heterosexuality.
+Radical-cultural feminists also see natural reproduction as a source of women's power and oppose artificial reproduction, which they believe could further entrench male dominance.

 Forms of action

-The radical feminism of the late 60s was not only a movement of ideology and theory; it helped to inspire direct action.
+The radical feminism of the late 1960s was not only a movement of ideology and theory; it helped to inspire direct action.
 In 1968, feminists protested against the Miss America pageant in order to bring "sexist beauty ideas and social expectations" to the forefront of women's social issues.
 Even though bras were not burned on that day, the protest led to the phrase "bra-burner".
 "Feminists threw their bras—along with "woman-garbage" such as girdles, false eyelashes, steno pads, wigs, women's magazines, and dishcloths—into a "Freedom Trash Can", but they did not set it on fire".
 In March 1970, more than one hundred feminists staged an 11-hour sit-in at the Ladies' Home Journal headquarters.
 These women demanded that the publication replace its male editor with a female editor, and accused the Ladies Home Journal, "with their emphasis on food, family, fashion, and femininity", of being "instruments of women's oppression".
 One protester explained the goal of the protest by saying that they "were there to destroy a publication which feeds off of women's anger and frustration, a magazine which destroys women."

 Radical feminists used a variety of tactics, including demonstrations, speakouts, and community and work-related organizing, to gain exposure and adherents.
-In France and West Germany radical feminists developed further forms of direct action.
+In France and West Germany, radical feminists developed further forms of direct action.